-- •10% Real Estate
+10% Real Estate 2% Timber 1% Agriculture 2% Infrastructure

-- •2% Timber

-- •1% Agriculture

-- •2% Infrastructure

 The total target of the asset class will be 15%.
 Because this category may include illiquid investments made through closed end investment partnerships, it will take a period of time to reach these targets.
-Assets will be invested in the U.S. equity asset class until the total target is attained.
+Assets will be invested in the total equity asset class until the total target is attained.